SAP-samples/teched2025-AD161/exercises/ex1/README.md

 After completing these steps you will have an additional service that acts as an API to retrieve some data from the _xflights_ app.

-1. In folder _xflights/srv_, add a file _data-service.cds_ with this content:
+1. In folder _xflights/srv_, add a file _data-service.cds_.

+2. Fill the file with this content:
     ```cds
     using { sap, sap.capire.flights as my } from '../db/schema';